MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/6/index.md

 - [ ] Warrants are exclusively offered to existing shareholders.
 - [ ] Rights generally have no expiration date.

-> **Explanation:** While both rights and warrants grant holders the ability to buy shares, rights are short-term (days to a few months), and warrants typically have a much longer timeframe (often several years).
+> **Explanation:**( While both rights and warrants grant holders the ability to buy shares, rights are short-term (days to a few months), and warrants typically have a much longer timeframe (often several years).)

----

 ### How does dilution affect shareholders who do NOT exercise their rights or warrants?